tonyg/presence-exchange/README.md

     queue     str   The name of the queue being bound/unbound key	      str   The binding key supplied at the time of binding

-No messages are published for bindings with a key 'listen'.
-That means there are two categories of bindings: with a key 'listen', which receive presence messages, but do not produce them and with any other binding key, which produce presence messages but do not receive them.
+No messages are published for bindings with a key `listen`.
+That means there are two categories of bindings:

+ - bindings made with a key `listen`, which receive presence messages, but do not produce them; and

+ - bindings made with any other binding key, which produce presence messages but do not receive them.

-Publishing messages to a 'x-presence' exchange is a bad idea.
-Right now it behaves like a 'direct' exchange, but this behavior may change in the future.
+Do not publish messages to an `x-presence` exchange.
+Right now, messages published to `x-presence` exchanges are dropped, rather than sent through to bound queues, but this behavior may change in the future.

 ## Licensing